LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_disambiguation.md

 <img style="width:325px" src="img/ConvoBuilder/dialogs_disambiguation4.png">

-And once the user selects the correct intent, if that intent is associated with a User Says interaction in one of the bot's dialogs, that dialog's flow begins.
+Once the user selects the correct intent, if that intent is associated with a User Says interaction in one of the bot's dialogs, that dialog's flow begins.

 Keep in mind that only intents can be disambiguated, not patterns.